aspose-total/Aspose.Total-Products/total/en/net/conversion/epub-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render EPUB to PPS via .NET" h2=".NET API to Export EPUB to PPS on Windows, macOS, and Linux without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a powerful package of File Format Automation APIs that can be used to easily convert EPUB to PPS in two simple steps.
+The first step is to use the PDF Processing API, Aspose.PDF for .NET, to transform the EPUB file format into PPTX.
+This API provides a range of features that allow you to manipulate PDF documents, such as creating, editing, converting, and merging PDFs.

+The second step is to use the Presentation Processing API, Aspose.Slides for .NET, to convert the PPTX to PPS.
+This API provides a range of features that allow you to create, edit, and convert presentations, such as PowerPoint, OpenOffice, and Google Slides.
+It also allows you to add, delete, and modify slides, as well as insert images, shapes, and text.

-Using a package of powerful File Format Automation APIs [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily Render EPUB to PPS in two simple steps.
-By using PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can transform EPUB file format to PPTX.
-After that, by using Presentation Processing API [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can convert PPTX to PPS.
+Using Aspose.Total for .NET, you can quickly and easily convert EPUB to PPS in two simple steps.
+The PDF Processing API, Aspose.PDF for .NET, can be used to transform the EPUB file format into PPTX.
+Then, the Presentation Processing API, Aspose.Slides for .NET, can be used to convert the PPTX to PPS.
+This package of File Format Automation APIs provides a range of features that allow you to manipulate and convert documents with ease.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}